Azure/app-service-linux-docs/WordPress/wordpress_migration.md

 ### Export the data at source site:
 1. Download the **wp-content** folder from the source site.
 2. Export the contents of source database into an SQL file.
-[You can perform this task either using MySQL client tools like HeidiSQL, MySQL workbench, PhpMyAdmin or through command line interface]
+You can perform this task either using MySQL client tools like HeidiSQL, MySQL workbench, PhpMyAdmin or through command line interface.
+    - Download MySQL Workbench from [here](https://dev.mysql.com/downloads/workbench/) or you can install phpmyadmin using these [steps](https://docs.phpmyadmin.net/en/latest/setup.html).
+    - Follow the steps described [here](https://dev.mysql.com/doc/workbench/en/wb-admin-export-import-management.html) to export the content of WordPress database

 ### Import the data at destination site:
 1. Go to SCM site of your WordPress App Service using the following URL.